-The museum is closed during January and February each year to adjust/create displays, complete maintenance as required and update Society archives.
+The museum is closed during January and February each year to improve displays, complete maintenance as required, and update society archives.

-During the year, on the second Tuesday, of March through December, an Evening at the Museum program is presented on some aspect of area history.
-Those are held at 7 p.m. at the Museum, are open to the public, and there is no admission charge.
+During the year, on the second Tuesday, March through December, an Evening at the Museum program is presented on some aspect of area history.
+Open to the publish at 7 p.m., there is no admission charge.

 Several membership social events are held during the year.
-All of those events are open to the public and persons interested in the Society and/or local history are invited to attend.
+All events are open to the public and persons interested in the society and/or local history are invited to attend.

 In April, the annual business meeting and dinner is held.
-A review of the past year is presented to the attendees, any necessary business is discussed and voted upon, three new board members are elected, and the annual Scholarship Awards are presented to a senior from Washington High School and a senior from Borgia High School.
+A review of the past year is presented to the attendees, any necessary business is discussed and voted upon, new board members are elected, and the annual Stanley and Marjorie Wilke Scholarship Awards are presented to a senior from Washington High School and a senior from Borgia High School.
 The annual Ruth Stumpe Brent Tofle Family Scholarship Fund awards one person of any age from within the Washington School District who will attend or will be attending the University of Missouri-Columbia.

-In October, members of the Society perform as “historical characters” at the Odd Fellows Cemetery annual evening tour.
-They take on the role of persons buried in the cemetery who impacted the history of Washington.
+In October, society and Odd Fellows members perform as “historical characters” at the annual Wildey Cemetery tour.
+They take on the role of persons buried in the cemetery who impacted Washington's history.

-Throughout the year the Museum plays hosts to tour groups of persons ranging from Boy and Girl Scouts to senior citizens from local senior citizen homes.
-Visitors from out of town come by bus, and by train, to visit the museum.
-Students from the local high schools come to research school writing/speech projects and to gather information for submission of forms for the annual Scholarship Awards presented by the Society.
+Throughout the year the museum plays host to tour groups ranging from Boy and Girl Scouts to senior citizens.
+Visitors from out of town come by bus and train to visit the museum.
+Students from the local high schools come to research school writing/speech projects and to gather information for the society's annual scholarship awards.

 Visitors come from far and wide to do genealogy research in the Ralph Gregory Library with the Four Rivers Genealogical Society's assistance.